Gold Member, Machine Learning Overview

 Link to Autoencoder Image to Understand Better (Copy and paste the link if it doesn’t open directly: https://www.analyticsvidhya.com/wp-content/uploads/2020/01/autoencoders)

-In the image, you can see the architecture of a simple autoencoder.
+In the image of the given above link , you can see the architecture of a simple autoencoder.
 The encoder compresses the input into a smaller representation, and the decoder tries to reconstruct it.
 The goal is to minimize the reconstruction loss.

 Generative Adversarial Networks (GANs)